dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

 ``` bash
 echo My RStudio Web server is running at: http://$(hostname):8787/
 ```

+- Related Rocker Github issue [here](https://github.com/rocker-org/rocker/issues/206)
+- For more help, see instructions online eg 'Ubuntu add new user to sudo', eg [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart) are instructiosn for how to test this from the terminal with `su`

 #### 2. Launch a separate R Studio instance bound to a different port